Most Affordable Online Bachelor’s in Information Technology

 CSU Global charges the same per–credit tuition for both in–state and out–of–state students.
 The school also offers a tuition guarantee, with no rate increases if a student is enrolled.

 Applicants must hold a high school diploma or GED certificate, and preference is given to individuals who possess at least two years of relevant professional experience.
 Incoming students must also hold at least 12 credits of college–level coursework from an accredited postsecondary institution.

-Students without professional experience may receive provisional admission.
-Applicants seeking provisional admission must submit a 400–500-word statement of purpose and a current resume.
+Student who do not meet admission requirements may receive provisional admission.
+Applicants seeking provisional admission must submit a 400–500–word statement of purpose and a current resume.
 They must also take a SmarterMeasure Assessment.

 MGA students can enroll in an online BS in information technology degree program that offers several concentrations, including cybersecurity, cyber forensics, network technology, software engineering, and web application development.